 At Newlands, we have developed a system that builds on best practice nationally.
 Using a combination of exemplars, portfolios, pupil interviews and regular observations, our teachers carefully assess the needs of each child on a continuous basis.
-To support this, we use the latest software and hardware tools so that not only do we build a picture of assessment and learning over time, we have a platform that enables us to share reliable information on a regular basis.

 In the Early Years Foundation Stage we use a system called Tapestry – an on-line tool that enables teachers and parents to work closely together at this key stage of development.
 At the end of each pupil’s Reception Year the team will provide judgements against the ‘Early Learning Goals’.
 Each pupil will be assessed against three judgements: